-How to Price your Work
+How to Price Your Work

 Pricing is always the hardest part of any creation, whether it be digital of otherwise.
 No matter which format or medium it's in, it has taken time to create.

-- time you spent creating
+- the time you spent creating it,

-- cost of materials
+- the cost of materials,

-- time spent planning
+- the time you spent planning and

 - any overhead costs, such as promotion, advertising and studio/office space.
 As utility costs and mortgage/rent payments are part of your overhead, don't forget to factor them in as well.
 Also, childcare should be included if you have had to hire someone to look after your children while you worked on your project.

 As I stated before, the best way to price competitively is by doing a search.
 Those who are creating similar items will be able to provide you with a good number.
 Don't forget to see how many sales they are making, and don't undercut just to make the sale.
 That harms both you and fellow artists.

 As an author, I know how to price books and eBooks, but when it comes to paintings, I wouldn't have any idea.
 It doesn't hurt to ask questions about how others price their work.